zama-ai/concrete/docs/dev/howto/DOCUMENTING.md

 make docs
 ```

+Remark that this needs to be done in docker.

-The documentation contains both files written by hand by developpers and files automatically created by parsing the source files.
+The documentation contains both files written by hand by developpers (the .md files) and files automatically created by parsing the source files.

 ### Opening doc